OPDIVO Qvantig® (nivolumab + hyaluronidase-nvhy) is approved as a subcutaneous injection

 milestones in mind,

-Extend the possibilities of durable survival with OPDIVO + YERVOY1,2*
+Extend the possibilities of durable survival with OPDIVO® + YERVOY®1,2*

-38% of patients alive at 3 years†
+31% of patients alive at 4 years3†

-*In Checkmate 9DW, mOS with OPDIVO + YERVOY (n=335) was 23.7 mos (95% CI: 18.8–29.4) vs 20.6 mos (95% CI: 17.5–22.5) with investigator's choice of lenvatinib/sorafenib (n=333); HR=0.79 (95% CI: 0.65–0.96); P=0.0180.2
+*In the Checkmate 9DW primary analysis, mOS with OPDIVO + YERVOY (n=335) was 23.7 mos (95% Cl: 18.8, 29.4) vs 20.6 mos (95% Cl: 17.5, 22.5) with investigator’s choice of lenvatinib/sorafenib (n=333); primary analysis: HR=0.79 (95% Cl: 0.65, 0.96); P=0.0180.
+Median follow-up of 35.2 months (range: 26.8–48.9).1,2

 Actor portrayal.

-INDICATION OPDIVO® (nivolumab), in combination with YERVOY® (ipilimumab), is indicated for the first-line treatment of adult patients with unresectable or metastatic hepatocellular carcinoma (HCC).
+- OPDIVO® (nivolumab), in combination with YERVOY® (ipilimumab), is indicated for the first-line treatment of adult patients with unresectable or metastatic hepatocellular carcinoma (HCC).

 CHECKMATE 9DW: 1L TREATMENT OF ADULT PATIENTS WITH UNRESECTABLE OR METASTATIC HCC